 |3:30 PM||Fierce Friday||John L. Dart Library||Stephanie Garber||Get books signed||*Max 3 books|

-I try to stay very organized and even highlight the events that are at the top of my to-do list.
-As you can see, I label it by time, event, location, author(s), why I want to go to this event, and notes.
+I try to stay very organized and even highlight the events that are at the top of my ‘attend’ list.
+As you can see, I label it by time, event, location, author(s) I want to see, why I want to go to this event, and notes.
 When it comes to in-booth signings, I add an extra column for booth location and publisher.
 If there were multiple events going on at the same time (like on Saturday), I would highlight one event as the top event I want to go to and then try to attend the other events after that or if I won’t make it to my top event, I’ll go to my second option.
 Overall, having a schedule comes in handy.
 You may not stick with that schedule, but that’s okay; there’s nothing wrong with veering from your schedule, I just find it much easier to plan ahead!

 With planning ahead, it’s also important to decide when you would like to line up for authors, panels, giveaways, etc..
 The times below are what I have done in the past.
 It does not mean you need to do the same; but it’s usually what I recommend.
 However, with this year’s safety guidelines, being able to line up super early may not be an option.
 I recommend keeping an eye on YALLFest’s website.

 YALLFest can get pretty crowded, so if you have two or more events/signings going on at the same time, chances are you will only make it to one, two if you’re lucky.
 The lines get long and if you are going solo, it won’t be easy running to and from signings, especially if they’re on opposite sides of each other.
 I’m not saying it isn’t doable (it definitely is), it just will not be as easy as someone who came with their parents or a group of friends.
 Depending on the author lines and locations, you may be able to see multiple authors within the hour.
 It really just depends on how long their lines are and if their locations are in the same vicinity or close by.
 Now, when it comes to ARC drops, chances of getting two different ARCs that drop at the same time are pretty slim.
 People line up 30 – 120 minutes in advance for ARC drops.
 So, what I advise doing is if there are two ARCs dropping at the same time, decide which one you really want to try to grab more and then you can always talk to someone at the booth to see if they have extras of the ARC drop you missed.
 But also don’t get upset if the answer is no and if you don’t get the ARC you want.
 These publishers are absolutely amazing and it truly is a blessing to have ARCs be handed out at YALLFest (and to have in general), so never take it for granted.
 Besides, you can always try trading on Twitter or a Facebook group.
 So, basically, just be realistic about your schedule and understand you may not make it to every event.